Funding4HomeCare

 When you’re considering any kind of funding, the first questions are usually about the cost.
 The good news is that AR financing is designed to be straightforward.
 Unlike a traditional loan with interest rates that can be hard to follow, the costs here are tied directly to the invoices you fund.
 This approach gives you control, letting you decide when and how to use it based on your agency’s needs.
 Let’s break down what you can expect so you can feel confident in your decision.

-How Fees and Rates Work
+Breaking Down the Fees and Rates

 With AR financing, you aren’t paying a general fee for a line of credit.
 Instead, you pay a simple, flat fee only on the specific invoices you choose to cash in early.
 Think of it as a service charge for getting your money immediately instead of waiting 30, 60, or even 90 days.
 A good financing partner will be completely transparent about this fee, showing you the exact cost upfront with no hidden charges or surprises.
 This way, you can decide on an invoice-by-invoice basis if it makes sense for your agency’s cash flow at that moment.